ewusiessel/qr-code-component-main/README.md

 ## Overview

 This is the first of many challenges in my coding journey.
 This particular challenge covers the basics of HTML and CSS, with the task of creating a QR card displayed on a page alongside relevant information.
-Completing challenges like this is a great way to sharpen your coding skills by building realistic, hands-on projects.
+Completing challenges like will be a great way to sharpen my coding skills by building realistic, hands-on projects.

 ### Screenshot